-Self Binding gravel is a simple surface which is formed rolling specialist stone aggregate into place which binds itself into a multipurpose pathway.
-This is often used as a more cost effective alternative to traditional paving such as concrete and macadam.
+Self Binding Gravel surfacing is formed rolling specialist stone aggregate into place.
+This binds itself into a multipurpose pathway.
+It is often used as a more cost effective alternative to traditional paving such as concrete and macadam.

 A lot of interior and exterior products are now available in the market for various reasons.
 Some homeowners look for durability, affordability and visual aesthetic.